affeldt-aist/monae/index.md

 ---
 # This file was generated from `meta.yml`, please do not edit manually.
 # Follow the instructions on https://github.com/coq-community/templates to regenerate.
-title: Monadic effects and equational reasonig in Coq
+title: Monadic effects and equational reasoning in Coq
 lang: en
 header-includes:
   - |